Skip to main content

 Egypt

-In the ancient Egyptian myth of Isis, she was decapitated by her son Horus using a sword (2008МеексД_Фавер-МеексК).
+Themes of decapitation and physical trauma are prevalent in both Egyptian myth of Isis, she was decapitated by her son Horus using a sword (2008МеексД_Фавер-МеексК).
 The «Papyrus Sallier» contains a copy of the myth «Isis in the Battle of Horus and Seth», which states that Horus «tore off the head of Isis» (2021МюллерМ:120).
-The story of the «decapitated Isis» is mentioned by Plutarch (1st–2nd century), though in another passage he states that her son Horus tore the crown from her head (1996Плутарх:19-20).
+The story of the «decapitated Isis» is mentioned by Plutarch (1st–2nd century CE), though in another passage he states that her son Horus tore the crown from her head (1996Плутарх:19–20).

 See note!